DAY 1

 B, L included

-Setting off on foot from our hotel, a guided walking tour of Casco Viejo introduces the highlights of the district, built in 1673 after the pirate Henry Morgan destroyed the first settlement.
-We wander past or into the palacio containing the Museum of the History of Panama; the Cathedral and several fine churches; the Teatro Nacional which opened in 1908 with a performance of Verdi’s Aida and where Dame Margot Fonteyn danced after the restoration in 1974; and the old sea wall with views across the bay.
+Setting off on foot from our hotel, a guided walking tour of Casco Viejo introduces the highlights of the district, built in 1673 after the pirate Henry Morgan destroyed the first settlement: the Independence Square; the Metropolitan Cathedral and several other fine churches; the Teatro Nacional which opened in 1908 with a performance of Verdi’s Aida and where Dame Margot Fonteyn danced after its 1974 restoration and the old sea wall with views across the bay.
 We have a leisurely lunch before transferring to the airport for flights home.